kubestone/kubestone/docs/benchmarks/iperf3.md

-At the first step, the Server Deployment and Service is created.
+At the first step, the Server Deployment and Service are created.
 Once both becomes available, the Client Pod is created to execute the benchmark.
 Once the benchmark is completed (regardless of it's success), the server deployment and service is deleted from Kubernetes.

-In order to avoid measuring loopback performance it is advised that you set the affinity and anti-affinity scheduling primitives for the benchmark.
-The provided sample benchmark provides and example on how to avoid executing the client and the server on the same machine.
+In order to avoid measuring loopback performance, it is advised that you set the affinity and anti-affinity scheduling primitives for the benchmark.
+The provided sample benchmark shows how to avoid executing the client and the server on the same machine.
 For further documentation please refer to Kubernetes' [respective documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/).